 Award: TOP PICK

 Coffee drinkers should note that this is a basket design sized to fit 8 to 12-cup coffee makers.
-It’s important that you get a filter that properly matches your coffee machine.
+You must get a filter that properly matches your coffee machine.
 The handle is also one of the largest we’ve seen, so you may want to make sure your machine has enough room to properly close.
 There is a link provided on the buy page to enter your model number and check for compatibility.
-If you prefer to make coffee filterless, you might be interested in our guide to the best nespresso machine instead.
+If you prefer to make coffee filterless, you might be interested in our guide to the best Nespresso machine instead.

 #2 Yeosen Reusable Coffee Filter